react-templates-by-amar/tailwind-redux/README.md

-# React + Tailwind CSS + Zustand Template
+# React + Tailwind CSS + Redux Template

-A modern, lightweight React starter template with Tailwind CSS for styling and Zustand for state management.
+A modern, lightweight React starter template with Tailwind CSS for styling and Redux Toolkit for state management.
 This template provides a clean, organized structure to kickstart your React projects with best practices.

 ## 📚 Documentation